nitinskunigal/ValueFrenzy_Supermarket_Analysis_Excel/README.md

 1. Leverage ValueFrenzy’s private label brands to provide customers with affordable, high-quality alternatives.
 2. Enhance operational efficiency to mitigate rising costs and pass savings on to consumers through competitive pricing.

-For a more detailed look at the insights and recommendations, please refer to the [Project Report](https://github.com/nitinskunigal/ValueFrenzy_Supermarket_Analysis_Excel/blob/main/ValueFrenzy_Data%20Analysis%20Project%20Report_NK.pdf) and the [Presentation Slides](https://github.com/nitinskunigal/ValueFrenzy_Supermarket_Analysis_Excel/blob/main/ValueFrenzy_Data%20Analysis%20Project_NK.pptx).
+For a more detailed look at the insights and recommendations, please refer to the [Project Report](https://github.com/nitinskunigal/ValueFrenzy_Supermarket_Analysis_Excel/blob/main/ValueFrenzy_Data%20Analysis%20Project%20Report_NK.pdf) and the [Project Presentation Slides](https://github.com/nitinskunigal/ValueFrenzy_Supermarket_Analysis_Excel/blob/main/ValueFrenzy_Data%20Analysis%20Project%20Presentation_NK.pdf).

 # **Section 7: Rationale Behind Choosing EXCEL as My Go-To Tool**
 For this project, I chose to leverage Excel as my primary data analysis tool.
 Excel has several powerful features that make it a perfect fit for end-to-end data analysis, including: